-An illustrative account of the aftermath of the mass murder is documented in the book, “My Odyssey” (Min Odysse) by the then Head of the International Red Cross in Greece, the Swede Sture Linner.
+An illustrative account of the aftermath of the mass murder is documented in the book, “My Odyssey” (Min Odysse) by Sture Linner, a Swedish national and former head of the International Red Cross in Greece.

-The most telling part of this testimony isn’t the gory description of what the Red Cross workers found when they arrived at Distomo— but what transpired after the German defeat at the end of the war when German troops found themselves stuck in the region.
+The most telling part of this testimony isn’t the gory description of what the Red Cross workers found when they arrived at Distomo — but what transpired after the German defeat when Hitler’s men found themselves stuck in the region.

 Sture Linner writes:

 We were married on June 14 [his wife Cleo].
 Emil Santrom, chair of the Greek Committee of the Red Cross, organized a wedding banquet for the occasion.
 Late in the evening he approached me and pulled me aside to a corner, away from the laughs and voices, to talk privately.

 He showed me a telegram he had just received: The Germans had been slaughtering for three days the people of Distomo, near Delphi, and then they burned the village down.
 If there were any survivors, they would be in need of immediate assistance.

 Distomo was within the region of my responsibility for the supply of food and medicines.
 I passed on the telegram to Cleo to read.
 She winked and we immediately departed discretely from the festivity.

 About an hour later we were on our way in the darkness of the night.
 It took several agonizing hours to travel the ravaged roads and pass several roadblocks.
 It was dawn by the time we finally reached the main road that led to Distomo.